 The Council has adopted a policy that where the payment of rates will cause a ratepayer demonstrable hardship, the Council is prepared to make available extended payment arrangements.

 The Local Government Act provides that Councils impose a penalty of a 2% fine on any payment for rates, whether instalment or otherwise, that is received late.
 A payment that continues to be late is then charged an interest rate, set each year according to a formula in the Act, for each month it continues to be late.
 The purpose of this penalty is to act as a genuine deterrent to ratepayers who might otherwise fail to pay their rates on time, to allow Councils to recover the administrative cost of following up unpaid rates and to cover any interest cost the Council may meet because it has not received the rates on time.
-For the 2014/2015 financial year this rate has not yet been determined.

 The Council issues a final notice for payment of rates when rates are overdue i.e. unpaid by the due date.
 Should rates remain unpaid more than 21 days after the issue of the final notice then the Council refers the debt to a debt collection agency for collection.
 The debt collection agency charges collection fees that are recoverable from the ratepayer.